Native execution engine for Fabric Spark

 Control on the query level

 The mechanisms to enable the Native Execution Engine at the tenant, workspace, and environment levels, seamlessly integrated with the UI, are under active development.
 In the meantime, you can disable the native execution engine for specific queries, particularly if they involve operators that aren't currently supported (see limitations).
-To disable, set the Spark configuration spark.gluten.enabled to false for the specific cell containing your query.
+To disable, set the Spark configuration spark.native.enabled to false for the specific cell containing your query.

 %%sql